Zapphyrr/Zapphyrr/README.md

     <img width="11" height="10" alt="image" src="https://github.com/user-attachments/assets/3cac6107-60bd-400f-978e-9666c9d54d7f" />
   </p>

   <p>🔭 I’m currently working on the kubernetes project.
-You can see its purpose just below.</p>
+You can see its purpose and all of the other projects just below.</p>
 </div>